 Over 4,000 healthcare professionals have already signed up.

 This website is intended to provide information to an international audience outside the USA and UK

 This section details the other options for thromboprophylaxis, including antiplatelet agents and mechanical prophylaxis

 |Elastic (graduated) compression stockings||Provide circumferential pressure that gradually decreases from the ankle to the thigh to promote venous blood flow||Studies in hip surgery,4 general surgery5 and stroke6|

-|Intermittent pneumatic compression||Leggings repeatedly inflated and deflated by a pneumatic pump with the goal of mimicking natural calf muscle contractions that promote venous return||Meta-analysis of published studies|
+|Intermittent pneumatic compression||Leggings repeatedly inflated and deflated by a pneumatic pump with the goal of mimicking natural calf muscle contractions that promote venous return||Meta-analysis of published studies5|

 |Venous foot pump||Imitates the physiological pumping action of weight bearing on the venous plexus of the sole of the foot to simulate the effect of normal walking and increase venous flow||Limited|